naitro2010/AEVRSSE/README.md

 # ***Skyrim AE Frame Interleaved VR Stereo Rendering Mod***

+## ***Warning***
+Do not use this mod if you have photosensitive epilepsy.
+It renders a different perspective each frame which can cause flickering if used with a normal 2D display or without ReShade and 3DToElse.

 ## ***Runtime requirements***
 - Skyrim AE 1.6.1170
 - [Skyrim Script Extender (SKSE)](https://skse.silverlock.org/)